Scope of Analysis

 - Bar graphs: Switch to horizontal bar graphs

-- Line graphs: Show min & max, average, trends; activate / deactivate comparison on the chart
+- Line graphs: Show min & max, average, trends; activate/deactivate comparison on the chart; activate/deactivate the display of the event log

 - Pie charts: show/hide the “Others” slice